Clarence Road comes off Palmerston Street at the traffic

 very regrettably, re-named Carterbench House.
 The other is

-Limefield House, a big Victorian house which cannot be seen
+Limefield House, a big late Georgian house which cannot be

 In the wooded area beside the lower part of Clarence Road